This factsheet sets out the rules which deal with the taxation in the UK of income arising outside the UK, for non UK domiciled individuals.

 How can we help

 Each individual’s situation is going to have different problems.
-Please contact us if you would like to discuss how these rules impact on you and the steps you can take to mitigate their impact.
+Please contact us if you would like to discuss how these rules impact on you.